MicrosoftDocs/power-platform/power-platform/admin/default-environment-routing.md

 **Example URL with the maker home page flag** <https://make.powerapps.com/?cdsCommon.enableNewHomePageExperience=false>

-# Preview disclaimer

-Preview features are features that aren't complete but are made available on a "preview" basis so customers can get early access and provide feedback.
-Preview features are not supported by Microsoft Support, may have limited or restricted functionality, aren't meant for production use, and may be available only in selected geographic areas.

-# Feedback / Issue reporting
+## Feedback / Issue reporting

 Please capture your session details and share them using the [following form](https://forms.office.com/r/ppXNGHD8RX) or send us an email to report any problems you come across or to share your feedback.
 You can capture the session details by clicking on the gear icon at the top right corner of your maker portal page session details and then copy the session details from the popup window.

 ![A screenshot of a computer Description automatically generated](media/image7.png)

-# FAQ
+## FAQ

-1. **Will the created developer environments be managed ?**
+### Will the created developer environments be managed?

 Yes, all the newly created developer environments will be managed by default.

-2. **What environment types are created when the default environment routing is enabled ?**
+### What environment types are created when the default environment routing is enabled?

 The created environments are developer environments.

-3. **What roles do the makers get assigned in the created developer environments?**
+### What roles do the makers get assigned in the created developer environments?

 The makers get assigned the admin security role in their created developer environments.

-4. **Can the new makers switch to the default environment or any other environment they have access after landing into their own developer environment using the environment picker ?**
+### Can the new makers switch to the default environment or any other environment they have access after landing into their own developer environment using the environment picker?

 Yes, makers can always switch to other environments after landing into their own environment.

-5. **Will the created Developer environment impact my tenant DV quota ?**
+### Will the created Developer environment impact my tenant DV quota?

 No, the developer environments should not impact your tenant DV quota.

-6. **What will happen if the developer environment creation fails ?**
+### What will happen if the developer environment creation fails?

 If some reason, the creation of the developer environment fails, makers will be automatically routed to the default environment.

-7. **What DLP policies will be applied for the newly created developer environment ?**
+### What DLP policies will be applied for the newly created developer environment?

 During the private preview, no specific DLP policies will be assigned to the developer environment.
 Accordingly, the developer environment will inherit existing tenant level DLP policies.

-8. **What are the preconfigured Managed Environment settings for the newly created developer environments ?**
+### What are the preconfigured Managed Environment settings for the newly created developer environments?

 All the newly created developer environments will have the following managed environment settings preconfigured: